jhweintraub/the-crypto-conundrum/docs/source/index.rst

-Shoutout to Roey Shoshan for coming up with the name
+Shoutout to Roey Shoshan for coming up with the name and `DaleJV <https://github.com/DaleJV>`_ helping with design and marketing.

 .. toctree::